 In today’s rapidly shifting job market, job security can often feel uncertain.
 Whether it’s because of economic changes, company restructuring, or unexpected global events, many people experience the harsh reality of job loss.
 It’s during these challenging times that having a safety net becomes crucial.

 Fortunately, the Government of Canada provides some support to employees who have lost their job through no fault of their own.
-Employees in Canada who lose their job can turn to the Employment Insurance (EI) program for temporary income support.
+Employees in Canada who suddenly find themselves out of work can turn to the Employment Insurance (EI) program for temporary income support.
 In this article, we'll explore how EI functions in Canada and how it can help those who find themselves unexpectedly unemployed.

 Ready to know more?
 Keep reading to see how EI can help you bounce back.